Raspberry Pi Simulink Coder target (RPIt)

 - Start Matlab.

 - In Matlab, change the current directory to the "rpit" folder, the root folder of the extracted package.

 - In the command window, run "mex -setup" and choose a compiler compatible with your system.
 If none is installed by default (64bits systems) download a free and compatible one from Microsoft's website (check Matlab's website).

-- Note the IP address of the RPI.
+- Note the IP address of the target.
 It will be asked by the setup process.

 - In Matlab's command window type "setup".

-- The RPI will be accessed with a passwordless ssh connection.
-Private and public keys must be generated and the public key will be uploaded to the RPI.
+- The target will be accessed with a passwordless ssh connection.
+Private and public keys must be generated and the public key will be uploaded to the target.
 Follow the instructions displayed in the command window.
 Verify that you save the keys in the right directory, i.e. the "tools" directory inside your rpit root directory.